 Her focus is a contemporary interpretation of traditional arts of the Southwest.
 As a person of mixed ancestry, Rachel is fascinated by how traditional themes and archetypes change and relate to our modern world.
-She is exclusively represented by Wilde Meyer Gallery in Scottsdale and Tucson, and actively seeking representation in other states. please contact her at firstname.lastname@example.org
+She is represented by Wilde Meyer Gallery in Tucson, and always open to representation in other states. please contact her at firstname.lastname@example.org

 The artist Rachel Slick at Ted De Grazia's Guadalupe Chapel, Tucson Az 2014